Majungasaurus: Feeding

 Majungasaurus was the largest predator in its environment, while the only known large herbivores at the time were sauropods like Rapetosaurus.
-Scientists have suggested that Majungasaurus, and perhaps other abelisaurids, specialized on hunting sauropods.
+Scientists have suggested that Majungasaurus, and perhaps other abelisaurids, specialized in hunting sauropods.
 Adaptations to strengthen the head and neck for a bite-and-hold type of attack might have been very useful against sauropods, which would have been tremendously powerful animals.
 This hypothesis may also be supported by the hindlegs of Majungasaurus, which were short and stocky, as opposed to the longer and more slender legs of most other theropods.
 While Majungasaurus would not have moved as fast as other similar-sized theropods, it would have had no trouble keeping up with slow-moving sauropods.
 The robust hindlimb bones suggest very powerful legs, and their shorter length would have lowered the animal's center of gravity.
-Thus Majungasaurus may have sacrificed speed for power.
+Thus, Majungasaurus may have sacrificed speed for power.
 Majungasaurus tooth marks on Rapetosaurus bones confirm that it at least fed on these sauropods, whether or not it actually killed them.